43 Things to Get Rid of in the Next 43 Days

 Unused specialty foods

 You might have used a tablespoon of a special sauce or spice when experimenting with ethnic foods.
 “We love feeling inspired to cook a new food,” says Richmond.
 “But some items don’t get used or we lose our taste for the food.”
 Trash those ingredients in the back of your cupboard that you only used once and have not immediate plans for.
-These storage containers will keep your pantry organized.

 Contain yourself to just one memorabilia box that’s easy to store out of sight.
 Once that container is full, pare it down instead of letting new boxes build up.
 Instead of holding on to the physical item, consider taking a picture for the nostalgic value.
 “Any time you can, take a picture of the item and have a folder of something that’s all your memories,” says Novak.
 Instead of a bulky box of dusty teddy bears and melted candles, you’ll save those memories digitally.
-Don’t ignore these 11 signs it’s time to let go of your stuff.

 Chances are, someone out there will get more use out of that costume jewelry than you do.
 Consignment shops will often buy jewelry on the spot instead of paying you after it’s sold, and community theaters use costume jewelry as props, says Novak.
 You could also consider selling the pieces on Etsy.
 “People that use them for their art projects will buy it,” she says.
 “That’s your target market right there.”
-Or, try one of these sites for selling your unwanted stuff.

 You might be holding on to the original box for a big-ticket item like a TV or computer just in case you want to sell it or need to move, but they’re usually not worth the space.
 The few extra bucks you might make selling it in its original packaging probably aren’t worth it, and you shouldn’t start hoarding boxes unless you plan to move within two months, says Richmond.
 “If you think you might return an item, by all means, hold onto the original box for a month or two,” she says.
 “But once that item becomes a member of your family, that original box isn’t important anymore and can go.”